Diffuse Pionic Gamma-Ray Emission from Large Scale Structures in the FERMI Era: INPUT

-\subsection{COSMIC ACCRETION RATE}
+\subsection{Cosmic Accretion Rate}

 For the total mass current density of gas entering into accretion shocks at a given epoch, which we call the cosmic accretion rate $\dot{\rho}_\mrm{sf}$, we use models constructed in PF06.
-The models present an analytical description of the energetics of the population of cosmic accretion shocks.
+These models present an analytical description of the energetics of the population of cosmic accretion shocks.
 We utilize their derived mass current distribution among different shock Mach numbers and their evolution with cosmic time, as a tracer of structure formation shock history, and thus a tracer of SFCR history.
+We note however, that the results of PF06 that we use as cosmic accretion rate, $\dot{\rho}_\mrm{sf}$, reflect the evolution of a distribution of shock strength at each redshift, while in our work we assume that most emission comes from typical objects representative of the cosmic mean, with a single shock strength at each redshift.

-Three modes are separately analyzed in PF06, the simplest looks at all objects as being embedded in an environment well represented by the background universe.
-This model is based on Press-Schechter formalism, and will be labeled as Model 1, on our results.
-The second model of PF06 includes variations in the local matter density and temperature of the region around the accretor imprinted in the primordial density field, and will be labeled as Model 2.
+Three models are separately analyzed in PF06.
+The simplest assumes that all objects are embedded in an environment well represented by the background universe.
+This model is based on the Press--Schechter formalism and will be labeled as Model 1 in our results.
+The second model of PF06 includes variations in the local matter density and temperature in the region around the accretor that are imprinted in the primordial density field and will be labeled as Model 2.
 The third, most realistic model, also includes filament preheating and compression.
-This model will be labeled as Model 3 on our results.
-The latter two models that include environmental effects are based on a double distribution which describes how the number density of collapsed and virialized dark matter objects is distributed among different masses and among different local density contrasts with respect to the cosmic mean density \cite{PAFI05}.
+This model will be labeled as Model 3 in our results.
+The latter two models that include environmental effects are based on a double distribution which describes how the number density of collapsed and virialized dark matter objects is distributed among different masses and among different local density contrasts with respect to the cosmic mean density \citep{PAFI05}.

-Cosmic star formation rate is assumed to dictate the evolution of galactic cosmic-ray sources i.e. supernovae.
-In a similar manner we assume that the integrated mass current density derived from PF06 models dictates the evolution of SFCR sources i.e. it can be used to derive the cosmic accretion rate $\dot{\rho}_\mrm{sf}$.
+Since galactic cosmic rays are accelerated in supernova remnants, and star-formation rate reflects on the supernova rate, the cosmic star formation rate, which reflects the evolution of the star formation rate, can then be taken to reflect the evolution of galactic cosmic-ray sources.
+In a similar manner, if we assume that SFCRs are accelerated in accretion shocks, and that the integrated (over all accretion shocks of all Mach numbers) mass current density derived in PF06 models reflects the evolution of accretion shocks, then we can take that integrated mass current density reflects the evolution of SFCR source, i.e., take it as the cosmic accretion rate, $\dot{\rho}_\mrm{sf}$.

-\subsection{GAMMA-RAY SPECTRA}
+\subsection{Gamma-Ray Spectra}